lachholden/obsidian-recipe-view/docs/usage/scaling.rst

 Scaling display
 ***************

 When rescaling, units will be displayed as either a decimal or a fraction based on what was used in the original, or if the original was an integer then a choice is made based on the unit used.
-All displayed fractions are presented as mixed numbers with the fraction part rounded to the nearest 1/16, and they will be nicely rendered in unicode regardless of the input format.
+All displayed fractions are presented as mixed numbers with the fraction part rounded to the nearest 1/16, and there is a setting to make them nicely rendered in unicode regardless of the input format.
 There does not need to be a space between the number and the unit, but all quantites will be rendered with a space.
 Likewise, any dashes in mixed numbers will be rendered as a space.

 If the recipe is scaled, any quantities that have been adjusted will have an underline to make it clear what has and has not changed.